kennethreitz/simplemind/README.md

-# SimpleMind: AI for Humans™
+# Simplemind: AI for Humans™

 Keep it simple, keep it human.